TULiberalArts/Creative-Writing/pages/poets-and-writers-series.md

 - Thursday, October 25, 2018, 5 p.m.<br/>
 - Anderson 821 (Gender, Sexuality & Women’s Studies Lounge)<br/>

 Jennifer Haigh is a novelist and short story writer.
-Her sixth book, the novel Heat and Light, won a 2017 Literature Award from the American Academy of Arts and Letters and was named a Best Book of 2016 by _The New York Times_, _The Washington Post_, _The Wall Street Journal_, and NPR.
+Her sixth book, the novel _Heat and Light_, won a 2017 Literature Award from the American Academy of Arts and Letters and was named a Best Book of 2016 by _The New York Times_, _The Washington Post_, _The Wall Street Journal_, and NPR.
 Previous books have won the PEN/Hemingway Award, the Massachusetts Book Award, and the PEN New England Award in fiction, and have been published in eighteen languages.
 Her stories have appeared in _The Atlantic_, _The Best American Short Stories_, and elsewhere.
 A graduate of the Iowa Writer’s Workshop, she is a 2018 Guggenheim Fellow.

 ___